Best & Worst Interview Questions to Ask Candidates

 Beyond the interview questions, we wanted to leave you with a few closing tips:

 • Be conversational.
-Don’t blast question after question without giving the applicant an opportunity to ask questions or seek clarification.
+Don’t blast question after question without allowing the applicant to ask questions or seek clarification.

 • Be real.
-The interview experience is an equal opportunity for both parties to learn more.
-Not just about the company, but the people they will be working with.
-Try to be yourself during the interview, it can be as formal or informal as you decide.
+The interview experience is an equal opportunity for both parties to learn more about the company and the people they will be working with.
+Try to be yourself during the interview; it can be as formal or informal as you decide.

 All in all, interviewing is an essential key to hiring and retaining top talent.
-The best recruiters and hiring manager know how to interview well, and many choose to use the questions provided above in this article.
-We hope that we were able to provide you with some useful interview questions to ask candidates.
+The best recruiters and hiring managers know how to interview well, and many choose to use the questions provided above in this article.
+We hope that we can provide you with some useful interview questions to ask candidates.

-With any additional questions, feel free to contact us!
+If you have any additional questions, please contact us!
 4 Corner Resources is a team of headhunters and recruiters that will assist with your hiring needs.
 We offer direct hire recruiting, contract staffing, and payrolling services.

 Pete Newsome